 Flights are not included in the cost.

-As a volunteer, you will experience hands-on field research relevant to the conservation of savannah ecosystems in Africa.
-Join us and study birds, reptiles, ungulates, rodents, small predators, bats, vegetation and a variety of other plant and animal life in one of southern Africa’s most unique conservation areas within a global biodiversity hotspot.
-Investigate the interface among protected areas, rural communities, and commercial agriculture in Swaziland’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighboring Hlane Royal National Park and Mlawula Nature Reserve.
+As a volunteer, you will experience hands-on field research relevant to the Conservation of savannah ecosystems in Africa.
+Join us and study birds, reptiles, ungulates, rodents, small predators, bats, vegetation and a variety of other plants and animal life in one of southern Africa’s most unique Conservation areas within a global biodiversity hotspot.
+Investigate the interface among protected areas, rural communities and commercial agriculture in Eswatini’s Lubombo Conservancy while based in the private Mbuluzi Game Reserve and also working in neighboring Hlane Royal National Park and Mlawula Nature Reserve.

-During your stay, you will be accommodated in our Savannah Research Centre, in Mbuluzi Nature Reserve.
+During your stay, you will be accommodated at the Savannah Research Center located in the Mbuluzi Game Reserve*.
+Accommodation will be in 2-man tents, fitted with mattresses and pillows.
 Three meals a day will also be provided, some on a self-serve basis and others cooked for you.
-For more information please see the Swaziland Savannah Research Centre Accommodation factsheet.

 Your project fee goes towards a company you can trust, an experience that is worthwhile and an opportunity that will make a positive and sustainable impact on the community you have chosen to serve.

 Not Included in the Fee